baandab/Synology-Docker-Scripts/README.md

 ## bash_container.sh

-Pass this script the name of a container to start a bash shell to it
+Pass this script the name of a container to start a bash shell to it:

 		./bash_container.sh influx
 		./bash_container.sh homebridege